Skip to Main Content

 Although the Fed hinted that more rate cuts are on the way, Chairman Jerome Powell says the Federal Open Market Committee will continue to make their decisions “meeting by meeting.”
 Only time will tell how much the next rate cut will be.

 A long-term CD might be worth considering in this current rate environment.
 That can help you build a CD ladder for the long term.
-But in the short term, a six-month CD can earn more than a top-yielding savings account.
+But in the short term, a six-month CD can earn close to a top-yielding savings account.

 How to find the best 6-month CD rates